 In a medical emergency, first aid is given, an ambulance is called and parents/carers are notified.
 Should an emergency situation occur to a pupil who has an IHP or EHC, the emergency procedures detailed in the plan are followed, and a copy of the IHP or EHC is given to the ambulance crew.
-If applicable the pupil's emergency medication will be administered by trained school staff, if the pupils medication isn't available staff will administer the schools emergency medication with prior parental consent.
+If applicable the pupil's emergency medication will be administered by trained school staff, if the pupil's medication isn't available staff will administer the school's emergency medication with prior parental consent.

 In accordance with amendments made to the Human Medicines Regulations 2012 from October 2014 a sufficient number of salbutamol inhaler's(spacer(s) will be held by the school to cover emergency use.
-Parents are expected to provide 2 in date auto-injectors to school or for the child/young person for administration.
+Parents are expected to provide 2 in date auto-injectors for administration to their child, if the school does not hold 2 in date auto-injectors for each pupil then a suitable number of auto-injectors will be purchased for use by the school in an emergency.